 The configuration file consists of a single object (often colloquially called a map) started with a curly bracket.
-It comprises one or more of the "Dhcp4", "Dhcp6", "DhcpDdns", "Control-agent", and "Netconf" objects.
+It comprises only one of the "Dhcp4", "Dhcp6", "DhcpDdns", "Control-agent", or "Netconf" objects.
 It is possible to define additional elements but they will be ignored.